-This guide had been created for the Asian Mid-Autumn Festival sponsored by the Office of the Provost, the Office of Multicultural Affairs, First Year Experience, and the Center for International Affairs of CWRU.
+This guide had been created for the Asian Mid-Autumn Festival sponsored by the Office of the Provost, the Office of Multicultural Affairs, First-Year Experience and Family Programs, and the Center for International Affairs of CWRU.

 The Mid-Autumn Festival is celebrated in several Southeast and Northeast Asian countries, especially among those of Chinese descent.
 The celebration is on the 15th day of the eighth lunar month, which is the middle of the autumn season (the autumn season being the seventh, eighth, and ninth lunar months.)
 In the Gregorian calendar, the festival falls sometime around mid- to late September, or early October.
 Let's take a look at how this holiday is observed in different countries.